Mario Ernesto Gonzalez

 This was the sixth consecutive year in which independent auditors reported no findings in their annual audit of the LBUSD school bond program.

-In addition, installation of all-weather tracks and fields are being completed at all comprehensive high schools and middle schools in the district.
+In addition, installation of all-weather tracks and fields is being completed at all comprehensive high schools and middle schools in the district.
 Some K-8 schools will also have their athletic facilities upgraded.

 Pursuant to the requirements of Proposition 39 and related state legislation, the Board of Education of the Long Beach Unified School District established a Citizens' Bond Oversight Committee and appointed its members following the approval of Measure K in November 2008.